sabuhiabbas/unit3_2023-project/README.md

 ### Success Criteria

 ### Rationale for Proposed Solution
-Versatility: Python is a versatile language and can be used for a wide range of applications, including web development, scientific computing, data analysis, artificial intelligence, and more.
+Python is a versatile language and can be used for a wide range of applications, including web development, scientific computing, data analysis, artificial intelligence, and more.
 This versatility makes it a good choice for building a wide range of applications, including custom software.[^1]
-Large and Active Community: Python has a large and active community of users and developers.
+Python has a large and active community of users and developers.
 This means that there is a wealth of resources available to help you learn the language and build your application, as well as a large pool of talented developers who can contribute to your project.[^2]
-Easy to Learn and Use: Python has a simple, intuitive syntax that makes it easy for new users to learn and for experienced developers to quickly pick up.
+Python has a simple, intuitive syntax that makes it easy for new users to learn and for experienced developers to quickly pick up.
 This makes it a good choice for building applications quickly and with fewer bugs, as well as for prototyping new ideas.[^3]

+One of the main advantages of using KivyMD is that it allows developers to build applications that can run on multiple platforms, including Android, iOS, and Windows.
+This makes it an ideal choice for those who want to reach a wide audience with their apps.[^4] KivyMD is designed to be user-friendly and intuitive, making it easy for developers of all skill levels to get started with creating their own applications.
+This can help to save time and effort, allowing developers to focus on creating their app's functionality and features.[^4] KivyMD offers a wide range of customization options that allow developers to tailor their apps to meet the specific needs of their users.
+From changing the look and feel of the interface to adding custom animations, the library offers a variety of options to make an app truly unique.[^4]

 # Criteria B: Design